rspec/rspec.github.io/source/blog/2017-09-11-rspec-3-book-released.md

 ---
-title: Effective Testing With RSpec 3 has been released!
+title: Effective Testing with RSpec 3 has been released!
 author: Myron Marston
 ---